KamikariCat/nori-store/README.md

-# Nori-Store - A Store Library
+# Nori-Store - A lightwait state manager

-`nori-store` is a lightweight and easy-to-use store library that allows you to save and subscribe to data in your web application.
+`nori-store` allows you to save and subscribe to data in your web application.
 With `nori-store`, you can store data in an object-based structure, and subscribe to changes in the stored data, so your application can react in real-time when data is updated.
 __You create your application store with little states__

 ## Features

 - Save data in an all types you wish